SIMPONI ARIA® is for adults with:

 Tell your doctor if you have psoriasis.

-Tell your doctor if you are pregnant, planning to become pregnant or are breastfeeding or have a baby and received SIMPONI® ARIA™ during pregnancy.
+Tell your doctor if you are pregnant, planning to become pregnant, are breastfeeding, or plan to breastfeed, or have a baby and received SIMPONI ARIA® during pregnancy.
 Tell your baby’s doctor before your baby receives any vaccine because of an increased risk of infection for up to 6 months after birth.

-The most common side effects of SIMPONI® ARIA™ include: upper respiratory infection, viral infections, bronchitis, high blood pressure, and rash.
+The most common side effects of SIMPONI ARIA® include: upper respiratory infection, abnormal liver tests, decreased blood cells that fight infection, viral infections, bronchitis, high blood pressure, and rash.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.